siouan/frontend-gradle-plugin/README.md

     // OTHER SETTINGS
     // Name of the NPM/Yarn scripts (see 'package.json' file) that shall be executed depending on the Gradle lifecycle
     // task.
-The values below are passed as argument of the 'npm' or 'yarn' executable.
+The values below are passed as argument of the 'npm' or 'yarn' executables.

     // [Optional] Use this property only if frontend's compiled resources are generated out of the '${project.buildDir}'
     // directory.
 Default value is <null>.
 This property is directly used by the 'cleanFrontend' task.
 The task is